rgolubtsov/rgolubtsov.github.io/content/src/README.md

 In the beginning of each script, in the header block comment there is the usage info showing how to run it: in all cases it is a compound one-liner command which downloads the script, makes it executable, and launches it up.
 The only prerequisite is the `curl` utility and, of course respective runtime environment.
 The latter is indicated just after the usage info in each script.

 The `_templates` subdirectory that resides here is not related to these scripts anyhow.
-It contains minimal application templates written in Perl and Python which are prepared to run on [uWSGI](https://uwsgi-docs.readthedocs.io "The uWSGI project") application server, and a header block comment in both templates clearly explains this.
+It contains minimal application templates written in Perl and Python which are prepared to run on the [uWSGI](https://uwsgi-docs.readthedocs.io "The uWSGI project") application server, and a header block comment in both templates clearly explains this.